 Muhlenberg College ACT Requirements

 According to admissions data, Muhlenberg College frequently accepts applicants with ACT scores of 26 and higher.
-The top 18 percent of the nation’s ACT scores are routinely provided by successful applicants.
+Successful applicants routinely provide the top 18 percent of the nation’s ACT scores.

 We believe that in some cases, the minimum ACT composite score accepted by the school is roughly 24.
 Applicants with an ACT composite score of 28 or higher should be in the top half of applicants, and those with a score of 31 or higher have excellent odds.

-The school has the highest average ACT composite score in the country, coming in at #160 overall and #11 in Pennsylvania.
+The school has the highest average ACT composite score in the country, reaching #160 overall and #11 in Pennsylvania.
 Muhlenberg College receives the ACT scores of 29% of applicants.

 What are the Admission Requirements for Muhlenberg College?